Should you teach your dog these seven skills?

 3. Loose-leash walking

-In fact, walking at a human’s pace while attached to a short tether can actually feel really unnatural for many dogs.
+In fact, walking at a human’s pace while attached to a short tether can feel really unnatural for many dogs.
 This is because canines:

 • Tend to move at a faster pace than we do